 Cooperative works to promote resilience and enhance cyber security capabilities and works to convey current information on emerging cyber threats and initiatives, including critical infrastructure protection efforts, and realistic practices for improving operational resilience.
-The information technology team will keep cooperative members and staff informed while maintaining a working partnership amongst the various cooperative functional groups on matters of cyber security.
+The office manager and general manager will keep cooperative members and staff informed while maintaining a working partnership amongst the various cooperative functional groups on matters of cyber security.